Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-1UqIDp_byFc,88.32,103.98.md

 ### Transcript

-> micro transactions now I already answered that back in I think it was Q&amp;A number two or three I'm not sure and basically it's going to be a $300 subscription but you do get a thousand gems with that and if you run out of
+> endearing Aria games gonna be full of micro transactions now I already answered that back in I think it was Q&amp;A number two or three I'm not sure and basically it's going to be a $300 subscription but you do get a thousand gems with that and if you run out of gems of course you can buy more gems as